Adam Vinatieri: New England Patriots (1996–2005)

-Vinatieri played in New England for the first 10 years of his NFL career, during which he played in four Super Bowls, earning three titles.
+Vinatieri played in New England for the first 10 years of his NFL career, during which he played in four Super Bowls, winning three titles.

 1996 season

 In 1996, Vinatieri was signed by the Patriots as an undrafted free agent to be a kicker.
 In order to become their starter, he had to compete with 17-year veteran Matt Bahr.
-Bahr at first seemed to be the favorite, as he had a long history with Patriots coach Bill Parcells, including a Super Bowl win under Parcells in the 1990 season.
+Bahr at first seemed to be the favorite.
+He had a long history with Patriots coach Bill Parcells, including a Super Bowl win under Parcells in the 1990 season.
 However, Parcells ultimately made the decision to cut Bahr during the preseason and go with Vinatieri, mainly because Bahr was no longer capable of efficiently performing kickoffs.

 In his rookie season, he chased down and tackled Dallas Cowboys returner Herschel Walker on a kickoff, leading Parcells to tell his rookie kicker "You're not a kicker—you're a football player."
 In Week 4, Vinatieri converted five of six field goal attempts against the Jacksonville Jaguars, to earn AFC Special Teams Player of the Week.
 He converted the 40-yard game-winning field goal in overtime of the 28–25 victory.
 He finished his rookie season converting 39 of 42 extra point tries and 27 of 35 field goal attempts.
 His first Super Bowl appearance was in his rookie season of 1996 when he played with the Patriots in their 35–21 loss to the Green Bay Packers in Super Bowl XXXI.
-All-Pro and game MVP Desmond Howard's Super Bowl-record 99 yard touchdown return ended the Patriots' bid for a comeback.
+All-Pro and game MVP Desmond Howard's Super Bowl-record 99-yard touchdown return ended the Patriots' bid for a comeback.
 The game would mark the only Super Bowl defeat of Vinatieri's career (he didn't play in the Colts' loss in Super Bowl XLIV).
 Vinatieri was named to the NFL All-Rookie Team.

 1997 season

 In Week 7 of the 1997 season, Vinatieri won AFC Special Teams Player of the Week after converting all three extra point tries and all four field goal attempts in the 33–6 victory over the Buffalo Bills.
 In the 1997 season, Vinatieri converted all 40 extra point attempts and 25 of 29 field goal attempts as the Patriots went 10–6 and earned a playoff berth.
-He was responsible for scoring all of the Patriots' points with two field goals in their 7–6 loss to the Pittsburgh Steelers in the Divisional Round.
+He was responsible for scoring all of the Patriots' points with two field goals in their game against the Pittsburgh Steelers in the Divisional Round.